25th Special Mission Forces Division: Cheetah Forces

-Cheetah Forces or Qawat al-Fahoud (قوات الفهود) as of October 2018 is the largest sub-unit of the Tiger Forces.p.
-8 The Cheetah Forces is subdivided into as many as 14 Company-level units: Cheetah 1 to Cheetah 10, Cheetah 15, Cheetah 16, Cheetah 41 and the 2nd Storming Battalion (Rami Hamadi Group).p.
+Cheetah Forces or Qawat al-Fahoud (قوات الفهود) as of October 2018 was the largest sub-unit of the Tiger Forces.p.
+8 The Cheetah Forces was subdivided into as many as 14 Company-level units: Cheetah 1 to Cheetah 10, Cheetah 15, Cheetah 16, Cheetah 41 and the 2nd Storming Battalion (Rami Hamadi Group).p.
 8 Cheetah 6 were the first soldiers that ended the 35-month long Relieving of Kuweires Military Airbase, while Cheetah 3 along with the Desert Hawks Brigade completed the East Aleppo ISIS encirclement.

-The current commander is Brigadier General Ali Ahmed Kna’an al-Hajjip.
-11 and the deputy commander is Colonel Lu’ayy Sleitan.
+The commander of the Cheetah Forces was Brigadier General Ali Ahmed Kna’an al-Hajjip.
+11 and the deputy commander was Colonel Lu’ayy Sleitan.

 Panther Forces

 Panther Forces – According to Leith Fadel in 2016, the commander was Colonel Ali Shaheen, and they were involved in the Palmyra offensive (March 2016), where they were redeployed to another front after it was over.
-According to Waters, the "Panther Groups" are actually the Cheetahs, and are not commanded by Ali Shaheen, who instead commands the Leouth Groups.
+According to Waters, the "Panther Groups" were actually the Cheetahs, and were not commanded by Ali Shaheen, who instead commanded the Leouth Groups.